Advanced Welding School has the most diverse course offering of any school in the area.

 - Instructors do not hold students back.
 If a person with a lot of welding experience or who has an innate ability to weld takes any of the classes offered by AWS a student could get certified in that class.
 Students progress at their own rate.

-- AWS cost of a class depends on how many classes a student takes.
+- AWS’ cost depends on how many classes a student takes.

-- The more classes a person signs up for at the initial meeting the more discount they will receive on their entire school package.
+- The more classes a person signs up for at the initial meeting the larger a discount they will receive on their entire school package.

 - Financial Aid is available for students that qualify.

 - Contact the AWS Financial Aid Office for more information.